harikrishnant/NsxAlbVirtualServiceMigrator/README.md

 3. Migration from one Service Engine Group to another in NSX-T VLAN Cloud accounts
 4. Migration from one Service Engine Group to another in NSX-T Overlay Cloud accounts

 **Note:** This NSX ALB Cloud Migrator supports only migration within the same NSX ALB Tenant.
-Cross Tenant migration is currently not supported
+Cross Tenant migration is currently not supported.

 # Instructions
 1. Make sure that the target cloud account to which the Virtual Services need to be migrated is configured.
 This includes the connector configuration, VRF Contexts, networks & routing configuration and service engine confguration under the Service Engine Group.